UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

     - It serves as a version control system and provides a platform for developers to
         - build, share, and document their projects, fostering a strong community of collaboration.

-- Someone has given you access to a repository online and **you want to contribute** to it.
-- Quite easy to make a **copy and send a change back**.

-!!! objectives
+??? note "Coming lesson"

     - [Collaboration](../git/contribute.md)

-???- note "To cover in the course"
+!!! info "To cover in the course"

     - to-do list/issues
     - communication strategies